ibm-cloud-docs/containers/cs_ingress.md

    ```
    {: pre}

-3. **Multizone clusters**: For high availability, repeat the above steps for the private ALB in each zone.
+3. **Multizone clusters**: For high availability, repeat the previous steps for the private ALB in each zone.

 <br>
 **To enable the private ALB by using your own portable private IP address:**